Fatima: Early life

 Fatima was born in Mecca to Khadija, the first of Muhammad's wives.
-The mainstream Sunni view is that Khadija aged fifty, gave birth to Fatima in 605 CE, five years before the first Quranic revelations.
-This implies that she was over eighteen at the time of her marriage, which would have been unusual in Arabia.
+The mainstream Sunni view is that Khadija gave birth to Fatima in 605 CE, at age fifty, five years before the first Quranic revelations.
+This implies that Fatima was over eighteen at the time of her marriage, which would have been unusual in Arabia.
 Twelver sources, however, report that Fatima was born in about 612 or 615 CE, when Khadija would have been slightly older.
 The report of the Sunni Ibn Sa'd in his Kitab al-Tabaqat al-Kubra suggests that Fatima was born when Muhammad was about thirty-five years old.

 The Sunni view is that Fatima had three sisters, named Zaynab, Umm Kulthum, and Ruqayyah, who did not survive Muhammad.
-Alternatively, a number of Shia sources state that Zainab, Ruqayyah, and Umm Kulthum were adopted by Muhammad after the death of their mother Hala, a sister of Khadija.
+Alternatively, a number of Twelver Shia sources state that Zainab, Ruqayyah, and Umm Kulthum were adopted by Muhammad after the death of their mother, Hala, a sister of Khadija.
 According to Abbas, most Shia Muslims hold that Fatima was Muhammad's only biological daughter, whereas Fedele limits this belief to the Twelver Shia.
 Hyder reports that this belief is prevalent among the Shia in South Asia.
 Fatima also had three brothers, all of whom died in childhood.

 Fatima grew up in Mecca while Muhammad and his few followers suffered the ill-treatment of disbelievers.
 On one occasion, she rushed to help Muhammad when filth was thrown over him at the instigation of Abu Jahl, Muhammad's enemy and a polytheist.
-Fatima lost her mother Khadija in childhood.
+Fatima lost her mother, Khadija, in childhood.
 When Khadija died, it is said that Gabriel descended upon Muhammad with a message to console Fatima.